 Wall.
-Any vertical exterior surface of building or any part thereof, including windows.
+A vertical masonry structure; or, any vertical exterior surface of building or any part thereof, including windows.

 Wetbar.
 An area of a room within a structure that may include: 1) a countertop with a maximum length of seven feet, 2) a sink or wash basin, and 3) an under-counter refrigerator.